KKSEAM/spbtrainer/README.md

   - Version 1.21.4 - `Fabric API 0.119.3` [Quick Link](https://modrinth.com/mod/fabric-api?version=1.21.4#download)
 - Not intended for multiplayer functionallity, but you CAN log into servers with it safely just dont use any `/spb` commands
 - Extremely easy world setup needed! (`/spb setup`)
-- Thank you [dix0o](https://discordapp.com/users/775037062247350272) on Discord | `SAL4F` on Hypixel for providing many of the builds!
-- Thanks [aembr](https://discordapp.com/users/170692060158885889) on Discord | `Yria` on Hypixel for creating a beautiful README that inspired this one, and for the amazing [GuessTheUtils](https://modrinth.com/mod/guesstheutils) mod!
 ### - Builds are formatted with no spaces and no capitals ex: `castleonahill`
 ### - Command Usage: `/spb grind castleonahill` or `/spb kitchen`